john-ashraf-7/AI-video-scripts-generator/SETUP.md

    The frontend will be available at `http://localhost:3000`

-## 🎯 Step 7: Test the Application
+## 🎯 Step 9: Test the Application

 1. **Open your browser** and go to `http://localhost:3000`

 2. **Check the API status** - You should see a green checkmark if everything is working

 3. **Browse the Library Collection:**
-   - The Gallery interface will load sample items from `sample_data.jsonl`
+   - The Gallery interface will load items from your MongoDB database
-   - Use the search, filter, and sort features to find items
+   - Use the advanced search and filter features to find items
    - Items include rich metadata like Arabic titles, publishers, subjects, and institutional information
+   - **Note:** Make sure you've imported the library data from the scraper branch (required)

+4. **Test Advanced Features:**
+   - **Search**: Find items by title, creator, call number, or date with field-specific filtering
+   - **Filter**: Use dropdown menus to search in specific fields
+   - **Sort**: Sort by title, creator, or year (ascending/descending)
+   - **Pagination**: Navigate through pages with total counts
+   - **Rich Metadata**: Scripts use comprehensive metadata including Arabic titles, publishers, subjects, and collection information

-4. **Generate Scripts:**
+5. **Generate Scripts:**
    - Click "Generate Script" on any item for individual processing
    - Select multiple items and use "Process X Items" for batch processing
    - Watch the progress indicators during processing

-5. **Enhanced Features:**
-   - **Search**: Find items by title, creator, call number, or date
-   - **Filter**: Filter by year range using dropdown menus
-   - **Sort**: Sort by name, creator, or year (ascending/descending)
-   - **Rich Metadata**: Scripts use comprehensive metadata including Arabic titles, publishers, subjects, and collection information

 ## 🔍 Troubleshooting